"Security vs. Interoperability" Arguments: An Analytical Framework: Introduction

-In legal and regulatory proceedings, companies seeking to defend themselves from competition claims may strategically bring in security experts; then, those seeking to impose competition obligations will, in turn, bring their own security experts.
+Companies seeking to defend themselves from competition claims may strategically bring in security experts.
+Those seeking to impose competition obligations will, in turn, bring their own security experts.
 In the \emph{Epic v.
-Apple} case, companies' experts have asserted that a company’s systems might suffer serious security risks or degradation if the company is forced to comply with interoperability and competition obligations, and the opposing experts have argued that this is not true \cite{epic_apple_blog}.
+Apple} case, companies' experts have asserted that a system might suffer serious security risks or degradation if the company is forced to comply with interoperability obligations, and the opposing experts have argued that this is not true~\cite{epic_apple_blog}.\footnote{The ``battle of the experts'' problem is a much broader problem with expert witnesses in legal systems \cite{experts}.}

-Asked to adjudicate apparently conflicting technical evidence, courts, lawyers, and policymakers are often ill equipped to interrogate the nuances of the security arguments and trade-offs, to (efficiently) distinguish how critical a security argument is, and to determine which security arguments are more motivated by economic or policy ends than security goals.
-This can cause delays and raise costs whether in judicial or regulatory proceedings or legislative reform.

-The risks to society and to the integrity of the legal and policy process can be significant.
-Big tech companies can hire very large teams of lawyers, lobbyists and security experts.
-Their strategic use of security arguments in service of their business goals can be misleading and difficult to sort through.
-It can significantly slow down judicial and regulatory processes, and lead to bad decisions or policies that undermine competition, openness and innovation, harming competitors, small businesses and consumers.
-Such decisions can, in turn, have long term effects on the structure of digital markets, on the diversity of players in them and on the quality of digital services available to consumers.

-We believe this paper’s focus on systematic evaluation of companies’ security arguments both in terms of technical security considerations and in the context of the broader economic and policy context of these proceedings can help the security and policy communities better analyze and conceptualize “security vs interoperability” tensions (and the lack thereof), leading to better policy decisions that will shape the future of technology markets and ecosystems.
+We believe our systematic analysis of ``security vs. interoperability'' discourse can help the security and policy communities better analyze and conceptualize “security vs. interoperability” tensions (and the lack thereof), leading to better policy decisions that will shape the future of technology markets and ecosystems.

+Those policy decisions may go either way, depending on the context---we are not arguing for particular outcomes.
+We caution against ``security vs. interoperability'' arguments' potential use as a pretext to further business aims; equally, we caution against underestimating the real security challenges in building interoperable systems.
+These two cautions go hand in hand: distinguishing one from the other is the crux of the difficulty for judges and policymakers, especially when business interests favor companies making both these kinds of arguments and making them hard to distinguish from one another.